 Follow along with Dr. Bicos on WDIV Channel 4 for the latest news from the Games.

 “It became very clear that dangerous pitching behavior is occurring among pitchers as young as Little League all the way through their high school years.
 And, the blame doesn’t usually lie with the leagues or coaches.
 Most were found to be adhering to nationally recognized guidelines for pitch limits and rest.
 It seems much of the blame lies with behavior of parents and their kids,” Guettler said in a health system news release.
+It’s also known for using therapy light to increase mood and overall health.

 Contrary to national guidelines limiting pitches thrown, about 13 percent of pitchers pitched competitively for more than eight months of the year, 40 percent pitched in a league without pitch counts or limits, nearly 57 percent pitched on back-to-back days, and 19 percent pitched more than one game in the same day.